syncfusion-content/maui-docs/MAUI/Maps/overview.md

 ---
 layout: post
-title: About .NET MAUI Maps control | Syncfusion
+title: Overview of .NET MAUI Maps Control | Syncfusion
 description: Learn here all about the introduction of Syncfusion .NET MAUI Maps (SfMaps) control, its features, and more.
 platform: MAUI
 control: SfMaps